-Diversity statement
+Diversity Statement

 I have taught at very different types of institutions.
-At the Université du Québec à Montréal, a Canadian public French-language university which has distinguished itself, from its founding in 1969 until today, through a concrete ideal of democratization of and accessibility to higher education, many of my attendees were first generation students and had to work several hours weekly outside their academic commitments.
+Among them was the Université du Québec à Montréal, a Canadian public, French-language university founded in 1969 that has consistently distinguished itself by concretizing the ideal of democratization of and accessibility to higher education.
+Many of my students were first-generation Canadians who had to work several hours a week outside their academic commitments.

-At the Universität des Saarlandes, I developed courses which were offered, among others, in the binational French-German Bachelor of Arts program Études franco-allemandes: communication et coopération transfrontalière/Deutsch-Französische Studien.
-Grenzüberschreitende Kommunikation und Kooperation.
-Each year, a selected cohort of both French and German students are admitted: the German-speaking students spend the first year of study in Saarbrücken while the French-speaking students study at the Université de Lorraine in Metz; in the second year, all students are together in Metz; and in the final year of study, all students pursue their coursework together in Saarbrücken.
-I thus had both French and German students in my courses, and some Erasmus students from the inter-European exchange program as well in my classes offered in other programs.
+At the Universität des Saarlandes, I developed courses that were offered, among others, in the binational French-German Bachelor of Arts program, Études franco-allemandes: communication et coopération transfrontalière/Deutsch-Französische Studien Grenzüberschreitende Kommunikation und Kooperation.
+Each year, a select cohort of both French and German students are admitted.
+The German-speaking students spend the first year of study in Saarbrücken, while the French-speaking students study at the Université de Lorraine in Metz.
+In the second year, all students are together in Metz, and in their final year of study they pursue their coursework together in Saarbrücken.
+I thus had both French and German students in my courses.
+Moreover, I taught these same courses to a number of Erasmus students from the inter-European exchange program.

-At the University of Michigan in Ann Arbor, I teach in a semi-immersion language program in which my students are generally able to devote considerable time to their studies and to language learning in particular.
+At the University of Michigan in Ann Arbor, I teach in a semi-immersion language program in which my students are generally able to devote considerable time to their studies, and to language learning in particular.

-I have had excellent students and have felt equally at ease in all of these settings.
-Moreover, given the topics of my courses offered in Germany and in the United States, including my course on Migrant Writing in Québec (cf. syllabus in my teaching dossier), in any given term, I can generally count on several students of recent immigration background enrolling in my course(s).
-This course also allows a reflection on the implications of being a “minority within a minority” in North America.
+I have had excellent students and have felt equally at ease in all these settings.
+Given the topics of my courses offered in Germany and the United States, including my course, Migrant Writing in Québec (cf. syllabus in my teaching dossier), I can generally count on several students of recent immigration background enrolling in my course(s) during any given term.
+The course on migrant writing allows students to reflect on the implications of being a “minority within a minority” in North America.

-In German Studies as well, my teaching and research interests involve cross-cultural and human right issues as they are depicted in narratives of migration: for example, I have recently published an article in the November 2020 special issue of Seminar devoted to “The Social Justice Work of German Comics and Graphic Literature”.
-My essay analyzes the representations of immigrants and asylum seekers German-language graphic novels published in 2012 and 2017.
-Through theories of cross-cultural communication (Volker Hinnenkamp and Bernd Müller-Jacquier), I examine the use of ethnic and national stereotypes by characters and how these precisely influence the organization of conversations between characters who are citizens of Germany and characters who are non-citizens.
+In German Studies as well, my teaching and research interests involve cross-cultural and human rights issues as they are depicted in narratives of migration.
+For example, I published an article in the November 2020 special issue of Seminar devoted to the social justice work of German comics and graphic literature.
+My essay analyzes the representations of immigrants and asylum-seekers in German-language graphic novels published in 2012 and 2017.
+Employing theories of cross-cultural communication (Volker Hinnenkamp and Bernd Müller-Jacquier), I examine the use of ethnic and national stereotypes by characters, and how these precisely influence how the authors organize conversations between characters who are citizens of Germany and characters who are noncitizens.
 My analysis reveals that the latter are more capable of working through disturbances in cross-cultural communication, correcting or repairing the stereotype, and allowing for the conversation to move forward.
-Thus, these works both encourage a reassessment of the alleged openness of Germany in an era of global migration and displacement, and seek to empower immigrants and asylum seekers by illuminating their cross-cultural competence in daily conversations.
+Thus, these works both encourage a reassessment of the alleged openness of Germany in an era of global migration and displacement, and seek to empower immigrants and asylum-seekers by illuminating their cross-cultural competence in daily conversations.